pldn/LDWizard-old/docs/design.md

 #### 4.2.1.f Setting a datatype IRI

-A column scope configuration that allows one datatype IRI to be specified for each column.
+A [column scope](#column-scope) configuration that allows one datatype IRI to be specified for each column.
 The selected datatype IRI will be used for each cell value in that column.

 Values that appear in the selected column are assumed to be valid lexical expressions in the configured datatype IRI.
 See the [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2) standard for more information.

 The developer is able to pre-configure this component to provide datatype IRI suggestions from a specific vocabulary or domain.

-If the user does not specify a datatype IRI or language tag, the datatype IRI `xsd:string` is used as a default.
+If the Domain Expert does not specify a datatype IRI or language tag, the datatype IRI `xsd:string` is used as a default.

 #### 4.2.1.g Setting a language tag